 The goal is not to live forever.
 It's to create something that does.

 A thing of beauty is a joy forever.
 You can celebrate this wondrous occasion by gifting the world's first digital family heirloom, guiding and inspiring family members for generations to come.

 Or you can get them that towel they registered for.

 As colorful and arms-wide-open as the Giffords themselves.

-Imagine the first impression you ever have of your family - the models we use to construct personality - is one of open arms.
+Imagine the first impression you ever have of your family is one of open arms.
 How might that change how you perceive yourself?
 Would you be more likely to make friends?

 One of the more solid connections science has made between lifestyle and happiness is the size of our social network.
 More friends means a happier, healthier and a longer life.